Wenchang Wang: Worship

 There are also two notable temples dedicated to worshiping Wenchang Di Jun in Taichung: one is in the Beitun District of Taichung, apparently constructed in 1863 as a means of facilitating learning in the developing groups of people there.
 The other temple is in the Nantun district of Taichung, built in 1825.
 Both temples face south, which is apparently due to a principle of feng shui.

 The practice of worshiping Wenchang Wang has a long history; it was popular in the past because he was allowed to be venerated by the rich and poor alike.
 He is still often worshiped now for essentially the same reasons.
-The third day of the second moon of the Chinese lunar calendar is the birthday of Wenchang.
+The third day of the second month of the Chinese lunar calendar is the birthday of Wenchang.
 People generally celebrated his birthday by visiting his temples, the officials and scholars of the county all had to go to the Temple of Wenchang to make offerings, sacrifices or recite poems.